 Students may earn college credit for non-college or experiential learning acquired through prior schooling, tests, work, or other life experiences.
 PLA is not awarded for experiences alone, but for the college-level learning that the student gained through the experiences.
 Such college-level learning must be comparable to PCC courses and must relate to the student's educational objectives and declared program.
 PLA credit may be earned through standardized tests, challenge exams, published guides or portfolio assessment.
 All credit assessed for PLA must meet or exceed "C" level work.
 Students who intend to transfer to another community college in the state system may have their prior learning credits transferred to that college as long as the credits are applicable to the student's declared certificate/degree program.
-See Prior Learning Assessment Credit - Student Information for full details.
 Go to Pueblo Community College PLA Credit for college specific information.